 It coats the leaf upper surface with white in late summer.

 Unsighly but not usually harmful though if the plants defoliate early for a few years they can be weakened.

 Black spots with no patches on leaf undersurface

 Some varieties eg ‘Mrs GW Leak' get this.
 Nothing to worry about, not a disease.

-Flowers caught by frosty nights in Springtime: you can protect with fleece or move plants to a more sheltered site. by a wall, or in woodland for example.
+Flowers are out one day and turn brown the follwing morning, caught by frosty nights in Springtime: plants in the open, at bottom of hills, in inland valleys are the most vulnerable.
+You can protect overnight with fleece or if it happens every year, move plants to a better microclimate/more sheltered site: by a wall, or in woodland for example.
 But try to avoid deep shade.